Setup & Integration

 Protecting Dev Tools

-AI coding assistants like Claude Code, Cursor, and Codex don't just run the commands you see—they also make internal implementation decisions, run subprocesses, and access files without explicit tool calls.
-Running the dev tool itself through agentsh gives you visibility and policy enforcement over all activity, not just the commands shown in the UI.
+AI coding assistants like Claude Code, Cursor, and Codex run subprocesses, access files, and make network requests beyond what they show in their UI.
+Running the assistant itself through agentsh gives you visibility and policy enforcement over all activity, not just the displayed commands.

 Why this matters